SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Self-supervised Image Rectification

-\textbf{Prediction Head.} We attach three prediction heads to the shared encoder (\ie, $h_{FOV}$, $h_{DM}$, and $h_{ED}$ in Figure~\ref{fig:archi}), each of which corresponds to a specific distortion model since their distortion parameters have different meanings and value ranges.
+\textbf{Prediction Head.} We attach three prediction heads to the shared encoder, \ie, $h_{FOV}$, $h_{DM}$, and $h_{ED}$ in Figure~\ref{fig:archi}, each of which corresponds to a specific distortion model.
 We use a fully connected layer for each head, which has a single output neuron that outputs the predicted parameter, \ie, $K_{FOV}$, $K_{DM}$, and $K_{ED}$ in Figure~\ref{fig:archi}.
 Note that since the network inputs are $\{A_{i}^j|i\in \mathcal{M};j=1,2\}$, their encoded features are further split and fed into the corresponding prediction head, where each pair of parameters can be predicted as shown in Figure~\ref{fig:archi}.
-They correspond to the distorted images that are generated by the same distortion model as the one modeled by the prediction head.
 Since the magnitude of the parameters from different distortion models differs significantly, we normalized the parameter to the range of $[0,1]$ and used a Sigmoid activation function after the prediction head.
 Specifically, assuming the minimum and maximum value of the parameter for a distortion model is $k_{min}$ and $k_{max}$, the parameter $k$ is normalized as follows:

-\textbf{Warping Module.} Given the predicted distortion parameter, we can get the rectified normal image using the forward warping function, which describes the mapping relationship between corresponding pixels from the distorted image to the normal image.
+\textbf{Warping Module.} Given the predicted distortion parameter, we can get the rectified normal image using the forward warping function, which describes the mapping between corresponding pixels from the distorted image to the normal image.
 Conversely, given the normal image and distortion parameter, we can get the distorted image using the backward warping function.
 Mathematically,